Why you should consider a Ketogenic Diet?

 Fats are extremely neutral and have almost no effect on the level of sugar or insulin in the blood.
 Proteins, on the other hand, have a major effect on this.
 If too much protein is consumed, it can lead to a condition called gluconeogenesis which will increase the blood glucose and also the insulin in the body.
 This increased insulin will also wreak havoc on the production of ketones – the whole basis of the ketogenic diet.

-Besides, having really high proteins in your diet can lead to something called “rabbit starvation” and also affect the body’s natural metabolism in general
+Besides, having really high proteins in your diet can lead to something called “rabbit starvation” and also affect the body’s natural metabolism in general.
+If you want more info, here’s a great article here.

 A list of foods that are ALLOWED: